Buddy Scarborough

 Recent Public Engagements:

-I recently co-authored an article for Crain’s Chicago Business on demographic changes in Chicago and their implications on economic growth.
+I recently co-authored an article for Crain’s Chicago Business on demographic changes in Chicago and their implications for economic growth.

 I'm quoted in a Crain's Chicago Business article on demographic changes in Chicago and their implications on economic growth.